osixia/docker-phpLDAPadmin/README.md

 #### Use your own certificate

-Add your custom certificate, private key and CA certificate in the directory **image/service/phpldapadmin/assets/apache2/ssl** adjust filename in **image/env.yaml** and rebuild the image ([see manual build](#manual-build)).
+Add your custom certificate, private key and CA certificate in the directory **image/service/phpldapadmin/assets/apache2/certs** adjust filename in **image/env.yaml** and rebuild the image ([see manual build](#manual-build)).

-Or you can set your custom certificate at run time, by mouting your a directory containing thoses files to **/container/service/phpldapadmin/assets/apache2/ssl** and adjust there name with the following environment variables :
+Or you can set your custom certificate at run time, by mouting your a directory containing thoses files to **/container/service/phpldapadmin/assets/apache2/certs** and adjust there name with the following environment variables :

-	docker run -v /path/to/certifates:/container/service/phpldapadmin/assets/apache2/ssl \
+	docker run -v /path/to/certifates:/container/service/phpldapadmin/assets/apache2/certs \
-	-e SSL_CRT_FILENAME=my-phpldapadmin.crt \
+	-e HTTPS_CRT_FILENAME=my-phpldapadmin.crt \
-	-e SSL_KEY_FILENAME=my-phpldapadmin.key \
+	-e HTTPS_KEY_FILENAME=my-phpldapadmin.key \
-	-e SSL_CA_CRT_FILENAME=the-ca.crt \
+	-e HTTPS_CA_CRT_FILENAME=the-ca.crt \
 	-d osixia/phpldapadmin

-Ommit the -e SSL_CA_CRT_FILENAME variable for self signed certificates
+Ommit the -e HTTPS_CA_CRT_FILENAME variable for self signed certificates

 #### Disable HTTPS
 Add -e HTTPS=false to the run command :